Order Of Importance, What REALLY Matters

-Protein, carbs and fat, consumed in a certain percentage.
+Protein, carbs, and fat, are consumed in a certain percentage.
 The calculator will give you the proper breakdown of each macro needed for the program.

-The best programs in the world for fat loss will never work if you don’t implement it on a consistent basis.
+The best programs in the world for fat loss will never work if you don’t implement them consistently.
 You have to follow your nutrition and workout protocols to get the most effective fat loss results.
 Following the plan for two weeks, then stopping for a couple of weeks, restarting again, and so on is not the way to reach your fat loss goal and you know this.
-Set things in place, work hard, focus and do it consistently to achieve your ideal results!
+Set things in place, work hard, focus, and do it consistently to achieve your ideal results!
 Take some time to figure out why you haven’t stayed consistent in the past.
 Be proactive about stopping those things early.